franetheman/Crosskey-Codetest/README.md

 A repository containing a codetest

 # Hosting
-This project is currently hosted on the following ip:
+This project is currently hosted on the following address/ip:
 - http://16.170.224.156:443/

 Contact frans.sontag@hotmail.com should the link not function for some reason